 I can’t even remember why, but I became a vegan at 19, when it wasn’t at all fashionable, and have dabbled in vegetarianism on and off for years.
 I was even a whole foods chef for a time.
 When that wasn’t fashionable either.
 But I was called “innovative” by the L.A.
 Times.

-I started dieting (for weight loss) early.
+… (for weight loss) early.
 Which probably gave me the eating disorder.
 I can’t remember the messages about my body I got when I was younger.
 But I DO remember that my mother constantly rued HER thickening body.
-And embarrassingly (and provocatively) posed in a bathing suit to show she still “had It”.
+And embarrassingly (and provocatively) posed in a bathing suit to show she still “had it”.
 In her eighties.

 I could go on and on … but I was “saved” by a chance meeting.
 And the Diamonds.

 I think you can see from my heretic history that I’ve never been one to run with the herd; instead, I make my own decisions based upon what resonates with me.
 Perhaps because I trust my own intuition that something is right.

 The Diamonds … in the time when their book, Fit for Life, was white-hot and thousands thronged to hear them speak.
 I had stopped acting by that time but my expertise as a theatre advance person allowed me to run huge seminars for them.
 And I saw people there have huge wins in their health just by changing their diet (I’m now talking about it globally here … not just as something to lose weight).

 I became as passionate about diets as I had ever been about acting.
 Even more.
 And my heretic soul jumped right in … consuming everything I could about the basics of the Diamonds’ theories … and everything else nutritional.

 I even decided to go back to school and become a Registered Dietitian (RD).
 But little did I know that this type of training had nothing to do with anything the Diamonds were talking about.
 And had everything to do with complementing the medical model.

 So … I became an RD …